 3. Litter Tray

 All animals need the toilet, at some point or other.
-Permitting your Maine Coon outside will negate the need for you to clean your cats litter tray everyday.
-This saves you time, and a great deal of money over the course of your cats lifetime.
+Permitting your Maine Coon outside will negate the need for you to clean your cat’s litter tray every day.

-It would still be advisable though, to keep additional scratch posts within your home as these help to encourage your Maine Coon not to scratch household furniture.
+It would still be advisable though, to keep additional scratch posts within your home as this helps to encourage your Maine Coon not to scratch household furniture.

-On the flip side, there are many reasons why you should not let your Maine Coon cat outside, on their own.
-We shall now review the following negatives issues:
+On the flip side, there are many reasons why you should not let your Maine Coon cat outside, on its own.
+We shall now review the following negative issues:

 1. Road Traffic

 Maine Coon cats are intelligent, but that doesn’t mean they know how to cross the road safely!
-One of the biggest dangers that faces all cat breeds, is road traffic.
+One of the biggest dangers that face all cat breeds, is road traffic.